OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Critical_Strike_System.md

 - Each hit rolls independently for critical

 ### Pet Critical Strikes

+**Game Rule Summary**: Pets can score critical hits using their own base chances plus bonuses from their master's abilities.
+Necromancer pets are especially good at this, getting natural critical bonuses that other pets don't have.

 ```csharp
 // Pets inherit owner's Wild Minion bonus
 if (npc.Brain is IControlledBrain petBrain &&